MiroStW/pkm-ui/instructions/architecture.md

 4. LLM generates a response based on the retrieved context
 5. Response streams to the user interface via Vercel AI SDK
 6. User receives an answer with references to specific notes
-7. Conversation history is saved to Vercel KV for future reference
+7. Conversation history is saved to Supabase PostgreSQL for future reference